engeir/parameter-scan/review1-response.typ

   as Pinatubo (which are here called small).
   #reply[
     Re-worded slightly to specify the validity up to Mt.
-Pinatubo-sized eruption, and that it is known that non-linearities are found for even larger eruptiona.
+Pinatubo-sized eruption, and that it is known that non-linearities are found for even larger eruptions.
   ]
 - The authors need to introduce and define the concept of Effective Radiative Forcing in contrast to Radiative Forcing used in other studies.